DARIAH-DE/TopicsExplorer/README.md

 2. Unzip the archive and move the extracted folder into your [home folder](https://en.wikipedia.org/wiki/Home_directory)
 3. Install [Jupyter](http://jupyter.readthedocs.io/en/latest/install.html) and run it by typing `jupyter notebook` in your command prompt
-4. Access the folder **Topics** through Jupyter in your browser, open **topics.ipynb** and follow the instructions
+4. Access the folder **Topics** through Jupyter in your browser, open **topics.ipynb** and follow the instructions *Hint*: If you have trouble unzipping the archive, using software like [7zip](http://www.7-zip.org) is recommended.
+For more information about reading archives using software, click [here](https://en.wikipedia.org/wiki/Comparison_of_file_archivers#Reading).

 ### Getting Started (using Git)
 1. Download and install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)